Gap in orgasms

 Sex and Orgasms

-So far this article talks alot about orgasms because, well, it is about orgasms (or lack thereof).
+So far this article talks a lot about orgasms because, well, it is about orgasms (or lack thereof).
 However orgasms aren’t solely what sex is about.
 Sure, they feel amazing, fill us with those beautiful endorphins and relieve a whole lot of tension, but sex is more than that, and a focus on orgasms can lead to anxiety for both sexes.

 Sex, in all it’s forms, is all about having fun and giving and experiencing pleasure.
 Be it an intimate connection between partners, a lustful one night stand or anything inbetween, it’s the sensations and enjoyment that really spur things on.
 Because if it was all about orgasms, surely that’s something that could be done simply and quickly, on your own, in the comfort of your own home.